kapaggar/robot/README.md

         ip = (Value is HOST-IP )
         username = ( username for host eg. admin )
         password = ( password for host eg. admin@123)
+	brMgmt = Name of the management bridge on Host (default = mgmt) brStor = Name of the Storage bridge (default = stor) template_file = If in any rare circustance you want to change the name of template file used (default = /data/virt/pools/default/template.img )

                 [[[five-one]]]   <== Choose any name for VM, used as host-name inside VMs , hence be unique. mgmt_ip = 192.168.NN.NN